2020–21 Colonial Athletic Association football season

 The 2020–21 Colonial Athletic Association football season was the fourteenth season of football for the Colonial Athletic Association (CAA) and part of the 2020–21 NCAA Division I FCS football season.
 The entirety of the season was completed in the spring due to the COVID-19 pandemic in the United States, and Towson opted to not participate in the season.
 Albany opted out on March 31 after playing 4 games, with New Hampshire following on April 6 and Rhode Island opting out the next day.

-Previous season

-James Madison won the CAA championship outright with a conference record of 8–0.
-They were joined in the FCS playoffs by Albany and Villanova.

-In the playoffs, Albany defeated Central Connecticut in the first round before falling to Montana State.
-Villanova fell to Southeastern Louisiana in the first round.
-James Madison had a first round bye before defeating Monmouth, Northern Iowa, and Weber State on route to the National Championship game, where they fell to North Dakota State.